CTD Resource Ingest Guide¶

 edge_content: For inferred Chemical-Disease associations, consider adding a cutoff to remove lower quality/confidence inferences (e.g. based on shared gene count, publication count, or inference score).
 At present we include even inferences based on a single shared gene/pub - which is not really meaningful. - Relevant files: CTD_chemicals_diseases.tsv.gz

-edge_content: For enrichment-based Chemical-GO term associations, consider adding a cutoff to remove lower quality/confidence associatiosn based on p-values. - Relevant files: CTD_chem_go_enriched.tsv
+edge_content: For enrichment-based Chemical-GO term associations, consider adding a cutoff to remove lower quality/confidence associations based on p-values. - Relevant files: CTD_chem_go_enriched.tsv

-edge_content: For enrichment-based Chemical-Pathway associations, consider adding a cutoff to remove lower quality/confidence associatiosn based on p-values. - Relevant files: CTD_chem_pathways_enriched.tsv
+edge_content: For enrichment-based Chemical-Pathway associations, consider adding a cutoff to remove lower quality/confidence associations based on p-values. - Relevant files: CTD_chem_pathways_enriched.tsv

 edge_property_content: Consider an edge property that reports the list of shared genes supporting C-D inferred associations. - Relevant files: CTD_chemicals_diseases.tsv.gz